ibm-cloud-docs/databases-for-elasticsearch/howto-es-migrate-tutorial.md

 Snapshots are incremental, so the first snapshot takes longer than the rest.
 {: note}

 Once your COS bucket has all the necessary snapshots, stop any writes to the source.
-Then, take a final snapshot and restore it to the target.
+Then, run *migrate.sh* one more time to take a final snapshot and restore it to the target.
 All of your data is now in the target.
 Point your applications to the target database and your upgrade is complete.

 ## Retrieve and update user passwords
 {: #esmigration-retrieve-update-user-passwords}